henninb/dotfiles/documents/vocab.md

 ## salacious [adjective] Characterized by or indicating sexual desire; lustful.
 ## salient [adjective] most noticeable or important.
 ## serendipitous [adjective] occurring or discovered by chance in a happy or beneficial way.
-## serendipitously  The faculty of making fortunate discoveries by accident
-## sinister  of, on, or toward the left-hand side (in a coat of arms, from the bearer's point of view, i.e., the right as it is depicted).; giving the impression that something harmful or evil is happening or will happen.
+## sinister [] of, on, or toward the left-hand side (in a coat of arms, from the bearer's point of view, i.e., the right as it is depicted).; giving the impression that something harmful or evil is happening or will happen.
 ## snood []
 ## spar []
 ## spurious []